HarshitP147/Directory-Project/README.md

 Again to represent the data in the tabular format I have used tabulate library (pip install tabulate).
 This is a module usually used to display all the data in a tabular format.
 Any type of data can be presented using this module.

+Also do make sure to change the directory of the images being accessed as you will see in the code.

+This was the project I made during the lockdown and as a school project for class 12.

 Any type of suggestions or improvement for this project would be welcome.